Delta Lloyd Group: Initial public offering

 The Delta Lloyd Group officially went public on the NYSE Euronext Amsterdam on 3 November 2009.
 Delta Lloyd made 38–42% of its shares public, with its major shareholder Aviva reducing its ownership from 92% to 50–54%.
 Delta Lloyd's other previous shareholder, Nuts OHRA, retained its 8% stake.
 In July 2012 and January 2013, Aviva sold its stake, making the group 95% publicly traded.

+Acquisition by NN Group

+On 5 October 2016 NN Group unexpectedly made an offer for all Delta Lloyd shares; the offer had a cash value of 2.4 billion euros.
+Delta Lloyd, the fourth-largest insurer in the Netherlands, had 3.2 million customers in the Netherlands and Belgium and 5,200 employees.
+NN Group was much larger than Delta Lloyd; it had four times as many customers and double the number of employees.
+In December 2016, the two reached an agreement after NN Group raised the bid by 10 euro cents to €5.40 per share.
+The combination would become a strong player in pensions, non-life insurance and asset management in the Netherlands and Belgium.
+Furthermore, it would be able to work more efficiently, achieving significant cost benefits of at least €150 million by 2020.
+Trade union CNV Vakmensen feared that between 1,000 and 1,500 jobs will be lost in the process.
+On 1 June 2017 Delta Lloyd ceased to exist for good.
+The legal merger with NN Group took effect on that day.
+Delta Lloyd shareholders received NN Group shares.
+On May 31, Delta Lloyd shares traded for the last time and the company disappeared from the stock exchange.

 Delta Lloyd Netherlands

 Delta Lloyd

 Delta Lloyd formed the core of the Delta Lloyd Group.
 It offered savings accounts, insurance and financial planning.

 OHRA

 OHRA was formed in 1925 and originally known as Onderlinge ziektekostenverzekeringsfonds van Hoogere RijksAmbtenaren (Mutual health insurance for senior civil servants).

 ABN AMRO Verzekeringen

 ABN AMRO Verzekeringen is a joint venture between ABN AMRO and Delta Lloyd, giving Delta Lloyd the exclusive right to sell insurance through ABN AMRO offices.
-It had a revenue of €900 million in 2006.
-For Delta Lloyd, this joint venture represented a vital means of selling insurances.